Yoga for beginners: Learn about the do’s and dont’s, truths and myths about Yoga

 - Don’t push it.
 Yoga for beginners is a journey.
 Unlike personal training or outdoor group fitness, yoga won’t work if you strain yourself too much.
 All your movements should be unhurried and rhythmic.
 Also, refrain from rigorous workout sessions after practicing yoga.

 Yoga is a personal journey

 Starting yoga can be intimidating, but it’s always easier if you have the right teacher to guide you along the way.
-A very important part of yoga practice is your guru.
-While yoga sessions online can help to a certain level, it is always advisable to take lessons from a knowledgeable practitioner (yogi) at a yoga studio near you.
+A very important part of yoga practice is your instructor.
+While online yoga studios can help to a certain level, it is always advisable to take lessons from a knowledgeable practitioner (yogi) at a yoga studio near you.

-To make your yoga journey a holistic one, firstly, you must begin with no expectations.
+To make your yoga journey a holistic one, you must begin with no expectations.
 Simply show up for the class with an open mind and a focus to be healthy (in your mind and body).
-You may not get the postures right, or the asanas exactly the way the teacher demonstrates.
-But just remember, yoga is a personal journey.
+You may not get the postures right or achieve the asanas exactly the way the teacher demonstrates.
+But just remember that yoga is a personal journey.
 You will get to your intended destination, so just be patient.

-Lastly, find the right group of people to support you.
+If you’re thinking, “Where can I find classes for yoga near me?”
+Avaana can help.
+It is important that you find the right group of people to support you.
 Whether you are on the mat or off it, yoga is a spiritual practice.
-So, try to find a community that is inclusive, supportive and positive.
+Do try to find a community that is inclusive, supportive and positive.